tobega/tailspin-v0/TailspinReference.md

 ```
 will print "73"

+A composer can have [state](#templates-state) that can be set initially as the first statement before the main pattern.
+It can be updated in skip compositions,
+optionally with a value stream from a matcher.
+It can be accessed in the usual way.

 ## Matchers
 A matcher is a condition enclosed by angle brackets.
 A sequence of matchers is evaluated from the
 start to the end, where the first matcher that matches the _current value_ will have its block